SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Conclusion

 \section{Conclusion}

 We present \texttt{SlowBA}, an efficiency backdoor attack against VLM-based GUI agents that manipulates response latency instead of action correctness.
-Our key insight is to reformulate latency manipulation as response length maximization and optimize it through a two-stage reward-level backdoor injection (RBI) strategy, which first aligns the long-response format and then learns trigger-aware activation via RL.
+Our key insight is to reformulate latency manipulation as response length maximization and optimize it through an RBI strategy, which first aligns the long-response format and then learns trigger-aware activation via RL.
 In addition, we design realistic pop-up boxes as triggers that naturally appear in GUI environments, improving the stealthiness and availability of the attack.
 Experiments on multiple datasets demonstrate that \texttt{SlowBA} can significantly increase response length and latency while preserving task accuracy, revealing a previously overlooked risk in real-world GUI agent deployment.
+Our work may illustrate a future direction of security of these agents, that responsiveness is as important as task accuracy.